litnet/SORA/README.md

 # SORA
+*SO*ftware *R*outer *A*cceleration using OpenFlow switch hardware
+PROOF OF CONCEPT
+Runs on hp2920 OpenFlow capable switch.

+Further instructions on starting the proof of concept offloading setup can be found in the 'SORA_offloader' directory.

-Software router acceleration using OpenFlow switch hardware Copyright (C) 2016-2017 Norbertas Kremeris
+Copyright (C) 2016-2017 Norbertas Kremeris

 *Please read the WIKI for more information*

 This program is free software: you can redistribute it and/or modify